zxdb/ZXDB/README.md

   * `Non-copyright holder` - person or company reported not being copyright owner anymore (must check text for further details)

 * `platforms` - list of computer platforms

+* `prefixes` - list of name prefixes ("The", "An", etc) to be excluded when ordering program titles

+* `prefixexempts` - list of exception cases when ordering program titles

 * `referencetypes` - references from magazines about entries or labels (preview, review, advert, type-in, solution, etc)